Azure/ALZ-Bicep/infra-as-code/bicep/modules/reusable/automation-account/README.md

 # Module:  Automation Account

-Deploys an Azure Automation Account to an exisiting Resource Group.
+Deploys an Azure Automation Account to an existing Resource Group.

 ## Parameters